Azure-Samples/ms-identity-java-devicecodeflow/README.md

 - Authenticate a user
 - Acquire an [Access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for a web API (in this case, the [Microsoft Graph](https://graph.microsoft.com))

-To emulate a an app on a device that is not capable of showing a UX, the sample is packaged as a Java console application.
+To emulate an app on a device that is not capable of showing a UX, the sample is packaged as a Java console application.
 The application signs-in users with Azure Active Directory (Azure AD), using the Microsoft Authentication Library for Java (MSAL4J) to obtain a JWT access token through the OAuth 2.0 protocol.
 The access token is then used to call the Microsoft Graph API to obtain information about the user who signed-in.
 The sample is structured as such so that you can call your own API.

 ![Topology](./ReadmeFiles/Topology.png)

 ### Scenario

 The application obtains tokens through a two step process especially designed for devices and operating systems that cannot display any UX.
-Examples of such applications are applications running on iOT, or Command-Line tools (CLI).
+Examples of such applications are applications running on IoT, or Command-Line tools (CLI).
 The idea is that:

 1. Whenever a user is required to authenticate, the command-line app provides a code and asks the user to use another device (such as an internet-connected smartphone) to navigate to [https://microsoft.com/devicelogin](https://microsoft.com/devicelogin), where the user will be prompted to enter the code provided earlier.
-Oce the user enters the code, the web page will lead the user through a normal authentication experience, including presenting any consent prompts and take the user through a multi-factor authentication experience if necessary.
+Once the user enters the code, the web page will lead the user through a normal authentication experience, including presenting any consent prompts and taking the user through a multi-factor authentication experience if necessary.

 1. Upon successful authentication, the command-line app will receive the required tokens through a back channel and will use it to perform the web API calls it needs.
-In this case, the sample retrieves a list os users in the signed-in users tenant from Microsoft Graph and lists that in the window.
+In this case, the sample retrieves a list of users in the signed-in user's tenant from Microsoft Graph and lists it in the window.

 ## How to run this sample